ttse76/discord-soundboard/README.md

 ## info.json
 A JSON file for the audio information is required.
 By default this file is `info.json` located in the root directory.

-`info.json` is required to have two entires. `blocks` which is an array, and `audio`, which is an object of arrays
+`info.json` is required to have two entires. `blocks` which is an array, and `audio`, which is an object of arrays.

 ### Structure
 ```javascript